The fast USB 3.0 cord supports outdated USB versions on older devices. Will work with popular Android devices like the Samsung Galaxy S8.

 The cord won’t function with non-computer devices like external hard drives or musical equipment.

-The braided nylon jacket keeps the cord protect from repeated bending, coiling, and moisture to extend the longevity of the cord.
+The braided nylon jacket keeps the cord protected from repeated bending, coiling, and moisture to extend the longevity of the cord.
 A copper-tipped plate speeds up charging times for most phone batteries.

 Transfer speeds aren’t as fast as other options.